devops-works/binenv/README.md

 This is done automatically when invoking `binenv update`.

-Without arguments, il will check for available versions for _all_ distributions (watch out for Github API rate limits, [but see below](#updating-versions-from-generated-cache)).
+Without arguments, it will check for available versions for _all_ distributions (watch out for Github API rate limits, [but see below](#updating-versions-from-generated-cache)).

 With a distribution passed as an argument (e.g. `binenv update kubectl`), it